Powerade Tigers: Powerade Tigers (2010–2012)

-2010-11 season
+2010–11 season

 With the change of team name, big man Asi Taulava stated that he would remain and would like to retire with the franchise, and hoped to win a title with the team, even though reports circulated that expansion team Meralco Bolts was interested with the former MVP.
 Having no first round pick in the draft, the Tigers used their 18th pick to acquire a point guard that would strengthen their backcourt.
 On Draft Day, Powerade selected Jai Reyes of the Ateneo de Manila University as their 18th pick in the 2010 Draft.
 On the same day, Powerade acquired Air21's 6th pick, Sean Michael Anthony, and Ren-Ren Ritualo in exchange for future draft picks.
 During the off-season, Powerade did not renew the contracts of four players from the previous year namely Cesar Catli, Ricky Calimag, R.J.
 Rizada, and Marvin Cruz.
 On September 22, 2010, Asi Taulava was included in the three-team trade involving the Meralco Bolts and the Barako Bull Energy Boosters.
 Powerade received Barako's Robert Reyes and Meralco's 2011 and 2012 second-round picks.
 Barako received Powerade's Ken Bono and Meralco's Beau Belga, Jason Misolas, and Khasim Mirza.
 Meralco then got Powerade's Asi Taulava.

-2011-12 season: Final season
+2011–12 season: Final season

 After a disappointing season, Powerade began offseason buildup by releasing Rob Reyes and Chico Lanete, then resigning Ricky Calimag and signing free agents Alex Crisano, James Martinez and Rudy Lingganay.
 In the 2011 PBA Draft, Powerade selected Gilas standouts JVee Casio and Marcio Lassiter, and acquired Josh Vanlandingham and Doug Kramer through trades.
 JVee Casio however was injured as the season began and debuted a few weeks later.

 The team finished with 6 wins and 8 losses and ranked 8th.
 With Gary David averaging almost 30 points per game during the playoffs, they had managed to beat the B-Meg Llamados, the 1st seeded team in two games.
 They beat the Yeng Guiao-led Rain or Shine Elasto Painters in the semifinals in seven games.
 They enter the finals with a heavy underdog tag against the Chot Reyes-mentored Talk 'N Text Tropang Texters.
-Without JVee Casio in game 1, they lost against the Texters in a score of 100-116.
-In game 2, they lost by 92-106.
-In game 3, they lost in a score of 126-133.
-In game 4, they won in a score of 100-97.
-In game 5, they lost against the Texters in a score of 101-110, thus finishing the 2nd place in the Philippine Cup and Talk 'n Text becoming the champion.
+Without JVee Casio in game 1, they lost against the Texters by a score of 116–100.
+In game 2, they lost, 106–92.
+In game 3, they lost in a score of 133–126.
+In game 4, they won by a score of 100–97.
+In game 5, they lost against the Texters by a score of 110–101, thus finishing the 2nd place in the Philippine Cup and Talk 'n Text becoming the champion.

 Before the start of Commissioner's Cup, the Petron Blaze Boosters was interested with the Powerade's 2011 4th overall pick Marcio Lassiter who was one of the instrumental in Powerade's Cinderella run to the finals of the Philippine Cup.
 Their first offer were Nonoy Baclao, and Rey Guevarra in exchange for Marcio Lassiter.
 But on February 20, 2012, PBA vetoed the controversial trade.